beh10000/Solana-Program-Timestamp/README.md

    The application leverages the Commander.js library to implement a clean command pattern architecture.
 This pattern separates command definition, argument parsing, and execution logic, creating a maintainable command structure with intuitive subcommands.

 2. **Service-Oriented Design**
-   The tool follows a service-oriented approach with clear separation of concerns:
    * **Command Handlers**: Encapsulated logic for specific functions (getTimestamp, RPC management)
    * **Utility Services**: Configuration management, logging, validation
    * **RPC Interaction Layer**: Abstracted communication with blockchain nodes